Expressive Power and Complexity Results for SIGNAL, an Industry-scale Process Query Language: Preliminaries

 \section{Preliminaries}

 We proceed to give a succinct summary of the relational model.
 For a more detailed introduction of this and related topics on the foundations of databases, we refer to~\cite{DBLP:books/aw/AbiteboulHV95}.
 A domain (or attribute) $D$ is a set of values, such as the natural numbers, alphabetic words of various length, and so on.
 A tuple $t \subseteq D_1 \times \dots \times D_n$ is an $n$-ary combination of values from $n$ many domains.
 A relation $R \subseteq 2^{D_1 \times \dots \times D_n}$ is a set of tuples.
 We distinguish between the \emph{instance} of a relation, which is the set described above, and the \emph{schema} of all relations of this type via the set of domains (or attributes) that make up the values in the tuples in the relation instance.
 When writing about the schema of a relation, we shall equate it simply with the list of its domains.
-We assume that any reader is familiar with the relational algebra operations, like projection ($\pi$), selection ($\sigma$), various joins and set operations.
+We assume that any reader is familiar with the relational algebra operations, like projection ($\pi$), selection ($\sigma$), various joins, and set operations.
 For readers that are not familiar with these, we again refer to the excellent textbook from Abiteboul et al.~\cite{DBLP:books/aw/AbiteboulHV95}.
+Another concept we need is the notion of conjunctive query (CQ).
+Formally, a CQ has a body, made up of relational atoms, and a head, a subset of variables occurring in the body, also called the answer variables:

+where we have that $\mathbf{x} \subseteq \bigcup_{1 \leq i \leq n} \mathbf{y_i}$.
+CQs correspond to SELECT-FROM-WHERE queries in SQL where we only allow equations between attributes in the WHERE clause.
+Another correspondence is to the positive fragment of first-order logic.
+Despite its structural simplicity, the problem of answering a CQ---defined as the problem of finding all mappings between the variables of the body atoms to instances of the respective relations in a given database---is known to be NP-complete.
+This combination of structural simplicity while still retaining a high complexity for the basic problem of query answering has made CQs an important object of study in database theory.

+\paragraph{Computational Complexity of Query Answering.} For the problem of query answering as defined above, there are three notions of computational complexity.
+The first is to consider both the query and the database instance to be part of the input -- this gives us the \emph{combined complexity} of query answering.
+As discussed, already fairly simple queries, such as CQs, can be hard to answer.
+However, usually the query is fairly small and thus one might want to investigate how the problem of query evaluation scales with the database size.
+In this case we treat the query as a constant.
+This gives rise to the notion of \emph{data complexity}.
+And finally, if one only wants to study how the problem scales with the size of the query, one can set the database size to constant and this gives the notion of\emph{ query complexity}.